A Survey on Transformer Compression: Architecture Adaptive Compression

-\textbf{Non-Transformer Architecture.} Recent research has focused on developing new architectures for language modeling, including parameterized state space models~\cite{gu2021efficiently,mehta2022long,dao2022hungry,gupta2022diagonal}, long convolutions~\cite{poli2023hyena}, and the incorporation of recurrent models~\cite{dai2019transformer,martins2021infty,sun2023retentive,ma2022mega}, which come with strong inductive biases.
-In particular, Gu~\etal~\cite{gu2021efficiently} introduced the S4 model, based on a novel parameterization for the SSM~\cite{chen1984linear,gu2020hippo}, which involves conditioning matrix A with a low-rank correction, making it stably diagonalizable.
+\textbf{Non-Transformer architecture.} Recent research has focused on developing new architectures for language modeling, including parameterized state space models~\cite{gu2021efficiently,mehta2022long,dao2022hungry,gupta2022diagonal}, long convolutions~\cite{poli2023hyena}, and the incorporation of recurrent models~\cite{dai2019Transformer,martins2021infty,sun2023retentive,ma2022mega}, which come with strong inductive biases.
+In particular, Gu~\etal~\cite{gu2021efficiently} introduces the S4 model, based on a novel parameterization for the SSM~\cite{chen1984linear,gu2020hippo}, which involves conditioning matrix A with a low-rank correction, making it stably diagonalizable.
 This reduces the SSM to the well-studied computation of a Cauchy kernel~\cite{pan2017fast}.
-The GSS model~\cite{mehta2022long} further extended the use of gating units to the state space model family, and it was observed that employing gating units leads to dimensionality reduction when performing FFT operations, which addresses a major bottleneck in training speed.
-Hyena~\cite{poli2023hyena} trained a recurrence of gating units and implicitly parametrized long convolutions, which serves as an attention-free drop-in replacement for the traditional transformer architecture.
-Ma~\etal~\cite{ma2022mega} introduced MEGA, a single-head gated attention mechanism enhanced with exponential moving average.
+The GSS model~\cite{mehta2022long} further extends the use of gating units to the state space model family, and it is observed that employing gating units leads to dimensionality reduction when performing FFT operations, which addresses a major bottleneck in training speed.
+Hyena~\cite{poli2023hyena} trains a recurrence of gating units and implicitly parametrized long convolutions, which serves as an attention-free drop-in replacement for the traditional Transformer architecture.
+Ma~\etal~\cite{ma2022mega} introduces MEGA, a single-head gated attention mechanism enhanced with exponential moving average.
 This mechanism aims to integrate the inductive bias of position-aware local dependencies into the position-agnostic attention mechanism.

-Peng~\etal~\cite{peng2023rwkv} proposed RWKV based on the fact that Recurrent Neural Networks (RNNs) show linear scaling in memory and computational requirements but encounter limitations in parallelization and scalability.
-They leveraged a linear attention mechanism, specifically replacing the quadratic QK attention with a scalar formulation that has linear cost.
-Additionally, they redefined recurrence and sequential inductive biases to parallelize computations during training while maintaining constant computational and memory complexity during inference.
+Peng~\etal~\cite{peng2023rwkv} proposes RWKV based on the fact that Recurrent Neural Networks (RNNs) show linear scaling in memory and computational requirements but encounter limitations in parallelization and scalability.
+They leverage a linear attention mechanism, specifically replacing the quadratic QK attention with a scalar formulation that has linear cost.
+Additionally, they redefine recurrence and sequential inductive biases to parallelize computations during training while maintaining constant computational and memory complexity during inference.